 As soon as 8 students have registered in a summer study-abroad course, those students are given the go ahead to purchase their airline ticket by CCA's Office of Special Programs.

-This is one of the reasons why we encourage students to register as soon as possible once in-person summer study-abroad registration begins on Wednesday, February 19.
+This is one of the reasons why we encourage students to register as soon as possible once in-person summer study-abroad registration begins.

 Typically, the sooner you purchase your airline ticket, the more affordable the fare.